 Determine whether the available, unused storage is sufficient and provision it.
-For specifics, refer to your architecture document.
 The required minimums are as follows:

 - 50GB for /opt/zenoss_analytics.
 This is where the Analytics software is installed, and is also used as temporary storage by the ETL processes.